 Christiana High School offers both a traditional and a university dual-enrollment high school experience.
-The Christiana Vikings Campus, Christiana High School and Middle School Honors Academy, also has a focus on agricultural sciences and health/ medical sciences.
+The Christiana Vikings Campus, Christiana High School and Middle School Honors Academy, also has a focus on agricultural sciences, health/ medical sciences, and other career and technical education programs.